 Our Latin American businesses account for a significant and increasing portion of the operating revenues, EBIT and EBITDA of the Cirsa Group generally and our Casinos Division in particular.
 Our B2B Division also generates revenues from its electronic lottery business in Argentina.
 The results of operations and financial position of the Cirsa Group and our Casinos Division, in particular, have from time to time been adversely affected by currency movements.
-During the period under review, the currency movements that have had the most significant effect on our results of operations have been the depreciation or appreciation of the U.S. dollar (which is the functional currency in Panama), the Colombian peso and the Argentine peso against the euro.
-For example, in 2013 and 2014, the depreciation of the Colombian peso and the Argentine peso against the euro adversely impacted our results of operations.
-Conversely, the appreciation of the U.S. dollar and the Colombian peso against the euro in 2012 positively impacted our results of operations when compared to the prior period.
+During the period under review, the currency movements that have had the most significant effect on our results of operations have been the depreciation or appreciation of the U.S. dollar (which is the functional currency in Panama), the Colombian peso and the Argentine peso against the euro adversely impacted our results of operations.
+Conversely, the appreciation of the U.S. dollar and the Argentine peso against the euro in 2015 positively impacted our results of operations.
 We expect that our results of operations and financial condition will continue to be impacted by the effect of currency movements on our Latin American businesses in the future.
-We do not currently engage in and have no plans to enter into currency hedging transactions.
+We generally have not entered into currency hedging transactions in the foreseeable future.

-The depreciation of the Argentine peso against the euro has adversely affected our results of operations and financial condition in prior years and during 2014.
+The depreciation of the Argentine peso against the euro has adversely affected our results of operations and financial condition in prior years and during 2014 and 2015.
 Following a sharp depreciation of the Argentine peso against the euro in 2001 and 2002 as a result of the Argentine government's adoption of a floating exchange rate for the Argentine peso in response to the economic crisis in the country, the Argentine peso has since continued to decline, albeit more gradually, through 2013.
-The exchange rate for the Argentine peso against the euro moved from Ps.1.50 per euro as of December 31, 2001 to Ps.
-3.53 per euro as of December 31, 2002 to Ps.
+The exchange rate for the Argentine peso against the euro moved from Ps.1.50 per euro as of December 31, 2001 to Ps.3.53 per euro as of December 31, 2002 to Ps.
 5.24 per euro as of December 31, 2009 to Ps.
 8.99 per euro as of December 31, 2013.
-During 2014, there was a 46.9% depreciation of the Argentine peso against the euro, in part due to the default of Argentina in its sovereign bonds; the exchange rate was Ps.
+During 2014, there was a 46.9% depreciation of the Argentine peso against the euro, in part due to the default of Argentina on its sovereign bonds; the exchange rate was Ps.
 10.86 per euro as of December 31, 2014.
+During most of 2015, the euro depreciated against the Argentine peso; the average exchange rate of the euro and the Argentine peso used to prepare our consolidated financial statements for the year ended December 31, 2015 was Ps.
+10.43 per euro.
+However, during mid-December, following the relaxation of currency controls by the newly elected Argentine government, the Argentine peso depreciated significantly and as of December 31, 2015, the exchange rate was Ps.
+14.20 per euro.